 Documentary Feature: Un Silenzio particolare – Stefano Rulli.

 Carlo Azeglio Ciampi.

 Cecchi Gori Group.

 “Italian Oscars Go to Mafia Thriller” endnotes

 Olivia Magnani and Toni Servillo The Consequences of Love image: Indigo Film.

 Sergio Rubini and Margherita Buy Manual of Love image: Filmauro.

-“Italian Oscars: Mafia Thriller Is Big Winner + Curious Hollywood Superstar Honoree” last updated in October 2020.
+“Italian Oscars Go to Mafia Thriller + Odd Hollywood Honoree” last updated in September 2021.